 IS THE FISCAL SPONSORSHIP PROGRAM FREE?

-Sponsoring organizations nearly always charge fees to cover administration costs.
-Ours includes a $100 application fee, a $100 annual renewal fee to remain active in the program after the first 12 months, and 7% (+ any additional credit card processing fees that may apply) of any funds that are deposited with us.
+Sponsoring organizations nearly always share some administrative costs with projects.
+Our cost-share includes a $25 application fee, a one-time $75 account set-up fee, a $100 annual renewal fee to remain active in the program after the first 12 months, and 8% (+ any additional credit card processing fees that may apply) of any funds that are deposited with us.

-Fresh Arts offers fiscal sponsorship because it is an important part of our non-profit mission; the fees do not cover the full cost of the program’s costs.
+Fresh Arts offers fiscal sponsorship because it is an important part of our non-profit mission; the cost-share does not cover the full cost of administering the program.

 I DO NOT LIVE IN HOUSTON; CAN I STILL APPLY FOR SPONSORSHIP?

 Yes – if you live within a 50-mile radius of Houston.
 For our purposes, we only require that the arts product (i.e. the festival or performance) and/or process (i.e. the creation of the art work) be based in Houston.
 Note that many popular funders (like Houston Arts Alliance) do require proof of City of Houston residency to be awarded grant funding – do your due diligence in knowing all the requirements funders set.

 First, make sure you meet all of Fresh Arts’ eligibility requirements.
 If you still have specific questions, you can email firstname.lastname@example.org.

 Applications are reviewed by a selection committee that meets quarterly.
 Projects are then notified of their admittance or receive follow-up questions for further review.